ramgopireddy/ocp-gitops/README.md

 NAME        SYNC STATUS   HEALTH STATUS first-app   Synced        Healthy
 ```
-The application's `Healthy` status indicates that the namesapce and pod has been created successfully.
+The application's `Healthy` status indicates that the namespace and pod have been created successfully.
 Confirm this as shown here:

 ```
 oc get pods -n first-gitops-space
 NAME   READY   STATUS    RESTARTS   AGE pod    1/1     Running   0          4m15s
 ```
-You can try deleting this pod, but since since Git is the source of truth, and the pod definition still exists on Git, the pod will get recreated as shown here:
+You can try deleting this pod, but since Git is the source of truth, and the pod definition still exists on Git, the pod will get recreated as shown here:

 ```
 [lab-user@bastion ~]$ oc delete pods -n first-gitops-space pod